AngleProtocol/merkl-docs/README.md

 ## What is Merkl?

-Merkl is a platform that bridges users in DeFi with liquidity, enabling them to deploy it to incentive providers aiming to boost activity and liquidity in their protocols.
+Merkl is a platform that bridges users in DeFi with liquidity to deploy to incentive providers aiming to boost activity and liquidity in their protocols.

 Users can leverage Merkl to earn rewards or points by participating in various incentive campaigns, while incentive providers can utilize the platform to meet all their incentivization and growth needs - whether it is tracking points earned by their users, attracting more lenders, borrowers, and liquidity providers, executing retroactive token airdrops, or addressing other unique use cases specific to their protocols.